 - Illegal occupants warned against public disorder

-After 20 years of sustained resistance, all traders in Alade Market relocated to a newly built alternative market sunday, thereby paving way for its redevelopment of N6.9 billion ultra-modern shopping mall.
+After 20 years of sustained resistance, all traders in Alade Market relocated to a newly built alternative market monday, thereby paving the way for its redevelopment of N6.9 billion ultra-modern shopping mall.

-All parties agreed to the relocation plan after a series of meetings at the weekend with the Sole Administrator of Ikeja LGA, Mr. Abiodun Taiwo, and representatives of the state government among others.
+All parties agreed to the relocation plan after series of meeting at the weekend with the Sole Administrator of Ikeja Local Government, Mr. Abiodun Taiwo and representatives of the state government among others.

 The decision of all the parties to relocate from Alade Market ended a 20-year conflict, which undermined the proposal to redevelop the market to Alade Shopping Mall valued N6.9 billion.

 The parties, thus, agreed that the concessionaire of the Alade Shopping Mall, the Masters Reality Int’l Concepts Limited should erect a billboard indicating that the old market had been relocated to the new one.

 Also, the parties set up a relocation committee headed by the immediate past Executive Secretary of Ikeja Local Government, Alhaji Adekunle Dally-Adeokun.
 Other members include the Managing Director of Masters Reality Int’l Concept, Mr. Lai Omotola and the Iyaloja of the market.

 The parties agreed that the relocation committee should ensure that all traders “relocate from the old market on or before July 18, the date set aside for the inauguration of the alternative market.”